jsommers/pytricia/README.md

 Copyright (c) 2012-2017  Joel Sommers.
 All rights reserved.

-Pytricia is released under terms of the GNU Lesser General Public License.
+Pytricia is released under terms of the GNU Lesser General Public License, version 3.0 and greater.

 # Building